batdowg/cbs/CONTEXT.md

 - Workshop Type default-material rows drop the "Remove" checkbox in favor of a per-row delete action (`POST /workshop-types/defaults/<id>/delete`).
 - PO Number field removed from materials orders and underlying storage.
+- Session create/edit forms filter workshop locations based on delivery type: Onsite shows onsite-only, Virtual shows virtual-only, incompatible selections are cleared, and an inline notice surfaces when no locations match.